Registration of death in the Population Register System

 If the body is repatriated to Finland in a coffin or an urn, a Finnish forensic pathologist writes the death certificate.

-The original death certificate, authenticated at a mission of Finland, must be appended to the notification.
 If the document has been issued in some other language than Finnish, Swedish or English, an authorised translation in one of these languages must be provided.
-Translations made abroad must be legalised.
-Translations made by an authorised translator in Finland are valid as such.
+If the document is translated abroad, the translation must also be legalised.
+Translations made by an authorised translator in Finland (Link to another website.)
+(Opens New Window)are acceptable as such.

 Death in China